Brumaombra/led-matrix-bitcoin-ticker-esp8266/README.md

 For detailed setup and customization instructions, refer to comments within the `main.cpp` file.

 ## Author
-Mauro Brambilla (brumaombra)
+Mauro Brambilla - brumaombra

 ## License
-This project is open-source and available under MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.